-Because it’s 2015 is a resource that explores men’s issues and gender equality from a non-feminist perspective.
+Because it’s 2015 is a resource that explores men’s issues and gender equality from an egalitarian but non-feminist perspective.
 The central piece is the Non-Feminist FAQ, which goes into detail explaining why so many people reject feminism.
 Other pages document and demonstrate men’s issues, or provide additional criticisms of various aspects of feminism (and the broader “social justice” movement).

 - Sexual Double Standards for Men?
 Player, Virgin, Creep, Objectifier